-While you don’t want to be a robot, you also don’t want to become Tom, the support agent who admitted that he both has a drinking problem and can’t answer half of their questions because his company has trained him poorly.
+While you don’t want to be a robot, you also don’t want to become Tom, the rep who admitted both that he has a drinking problem and that he can’t answer half the questions he's asked because his company has trained him poorly.
 Nobody wants to do business with a company or individual they recognize as deeply flawed.

-Never let customers see too far into your or your company’s shortcomings and failures.
+Never let customers see too far into your company’s shortcomings and failures, or your own.
 Admit and take responsibility for mistakes that affect them—it’s important to be honest.
 But don’t show off your company’s metaphorical album of mugshots.

 Your support team can have the best customer communication skills in the world, but if customers never contact them, then those skills are useless.

 19 out of 20 dissatisfied customers never contact the company.
 You can bet that for a lot of them, it’s because reaching the company is so damn inconvenient—nobody wants to wait on hold for hours or slog through endless questions on a website just to talk to a human.
 Making yourself accessible makes customers much more willing to open the channels of communication.

 If you run an online business, I strongly recommend you read our ecommerce customer service guide.
 It covers seven different ways to make your business easier to reach and to smooth out the wrinkles in online communication.